zix99/sshsysmon/readme.md

 Arguments:

   * toAddr - The address to send the email to
-  * fromAddr - The address the email should come from
+  * fromAddr - The address the email should come from (default: username@hostname)
   * host - The SMTP host (default: localhost)
   * port - The SMTP port (default: 25)
   * subject - Subject line of email (has reasonable default)